huc-m/PianoBG/README.md

 #### Functionality
 This is the initial version that does almost nothing but check if the pianist presses only right keys in a succession specified in a MIDI file.

-There are utilized the follows control keys (transport controls mist be switched to the MIDI protocol):
+Some buttons are utilized as follow (directional buttons and transport controls are expected to use the MIDI protocol):
+* general:
   * "Play" – start again;
-* "Pause" – print some number of incoming notes (does not help);
+  * "Pause" – print some number of incoming notes;
-* "Stop" – quit;
+  * "Stop" – quit.
+* for incoming notes only:
-* "Left arrow" – go to begining of incoming notes.
+  * "Left arrow" – backward;
+  * "Right arrow" – forward;
+  * "Enter" – from begining.

 #### Usage
 There are two configuration files: